10.2.1 There are three stages to the procedure:

 10.19.2 There are four grounds for appeal:

-10.19.4 If your appeal is successful the original decision may be changed or it may stand but the penalty applied may be altered.
+10.19.4 If your appeal is successful the original decision may be changed, it may stand but the penalty applied may be altered or your case may be referred to a new stage 3 AMP hearing.

 10.20.1 You can request an independent review of our Completion of Procedures Letter (at whichever stage it is issued).
 You will need to send your Completion of Procedures Letter to the Office of the Independent Adjudicator (OIA) within 12 months of the date of the completion of procedures letter.